Article Manager

 Test your knowledge

 Q1.
-What is Article Manager used for?
+What is the Article Manager interface used for in Salesforce Knowledge?

 Q3.
-Who typically uses Article Manager?
+Who typically works inside the Article Manager workspace?

 Discussion